cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 type ContinuousVestingAccount struct {
     BaseVestingAccount

-    DelegatedVesting Coins // coins that vesting and delegated StartTime        Time // when the coins start to vest }
+    StartTime  Time // when the coins start to vest
+}

 // DelayedVestingAccount implements the VestingAccount interface.
 It vests all